kwono/Getting-and-Cleaning-Data/README.md

-Getting-and-Cleaning-Data Project
+# Getting-and-Cleaning-Data Project

 The purpose of the script is to perform the following:

 1. Merges the training and the test sets to create one data set.

-First load the files into R and create an R object for each file: subject_test, subject_train, x_test, x_train, y_test, y_train, features, and labels.
+First load the files onto R and create an R object for each file: subject_test, subject_train, x_test, x_train, y_test, y_train, features, and labels.

-then combine the files together, store the result in complete_data.
+Then combine the files together and store the result in complete_data.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.